ajudson23/AES/README.txt

 NAME OF PROJECT:
 ================
-Encrypting & Decrypting in AES mod CBC
+Encrypting & Decrypting in AES mode CBC

 NAME OF PROGRAMMER:
 ===================